advaitconty/FitStreak/README.md

-#  GymGuru
+# FitStreak

-## Credits
+- a ground up fitness tracker
- - Alexey Butkin for CompactSliders on the onboarding screens and settings sheet
+- Made part of the class of 2023 of the Swift Accelerator Programme along with Sachin Dineshraja, Gideon Yen, Brian Joseph and Advait Contractor